-Considerations when selling a property to a limited company?
+Tax considerations when selling residential property to a limited company?

 Many clients ask the question -“Can I sell my house to my limited company?”.
 The simple is yes of course.
 When you sell a property to a limited company there are issues around:

-- Any Capital Gains Tax (CGT) that you will have to pay.
+– Capital Gains Tax (CGT) that you will have to pay.
 This is the difference between the market value and the price that you paid for the property.
-This is further decreased by the capital refurbishment costs.
-I have written a more detailed article on this.

 – Any Stamp Duty Land Tax (SDLT) costs that will be incurred by transferring the properties into a limited company.
 Again I have already written an article on this